Fourth Grade Classwork Overview:

 We will read 4-6 novels throughout the year.
 It is helpful to NOT pre-read the texts, so students can make fresh predictions and be more engaged in a new experience.
 In addition to improving fluency and comprehension skills, we practice mental actions (where we monitor our thinking while we read), and identify the text structure.
 We also learn the attributes of fine literature.

 We have several units to cover throughout the year and switch between science and history throughout the term, spending about 5 weeks on science and one week on history until near the end of the year when we cover mostly history.
-We learn about geography, pioneers, Indians (history) and rocks/soils, fossils, weather, the water cycle, and environments (science).
+We learn about geography, pioneers, Indians (history) and structures/functions of organisms within various environments, rock layers & fossils, energy/motion, waves/patterns of light, and stars/constellations/patterns in the sky (science).